Honoré d'Estienne d'Orves: Early life

 On 25 June 1940, the day the Armistice was signed, he was in Alexandria, Egypt.
-Politically, d'Estienne d'Orves belonged to the right-wing, and had sympathies for Charles Maurras and Catholic monarchism; nonetheless, while many far-right wing theoricists welcomed the arrival of Marshal Philippe Pétain, the strongly patriotic d'Estienne d'Orves was unwilling to accept France's defeat.
-He attempted to join General Paul Legentilhomme, commander of French troops on the coast of French Somaliland, who had announced his intention to refuse the armistice, but the colony had chosen to rally itself to the Vichy régime.
-D'Estienne d'Orves then gathered a group of volunteer sailors and officers, took the nom de guerre "Châteauvieux" (name of one of his ancestors) and came into relations with the Free France authorities.
+Politically, d'Estienne d'Orves belonged to the right wing, and sympathized with Charles Maurras and Catholic monarchism; nonetheless, while many far-right wing theoricians welcomed the arrival of Marshal Philippe Pétain, the strongly patriotic d'Estienne d'Orves was unwilling to accept France's defeat.
+He attempted to join General Paul Legentilhomme, commander of French troops on the coast of French Somaliland, who had announced his intention to reject the armistice, but the colony chose to support the Vichy régime.
+D'Estienne d'Orves then gathered a group of volunteer sailors and officers, took the nom de guerre "Châteauvieux" (name of one of his ancestors) and contacted the Free France authorities.
 He set sail on a cargo ship from Aden to London, sailing around Africa for two months, and rejoined General de Gaulle in London on 27 September 1940.

 He met with Admiral Émile Muselier, but was unable to obtain a command at sea.
-Promoted to Capitaine de corvette (lieutenant commander) on 1 October 1940, he joined the Second Office of the Free French Naval Forces and requested to be sent to occupied France.
-After having convinced General de Gaulle, he received the mission to organise an intelligence network in western France, codenamed Nemrod, which had been created in September 1940 by Maurice Barlier and Jan Doornik, but lacked coordination and development.
-He was officially assigned to this task on 15 December 1940.
+Promoted to capitaine de corvette (lieutenant commander) on 1 October 1940, he joined the Second Office of the Free French Naval Forces and requested to be sent to occupied France.
+After having convinced General de Gaulle, on 15 December 1940 he was given the mission to organise an intelligence network in western France, codenamed Nemrod, which had been created in September 1940 by Maurice Barlier and Jan Doornik, but lacked coordination and development.